 How does skin actually tan?

 Tanning occurs when melanin is produced in an attempt to protect the skin cells from UV radiation.
 A tan is therefore a sign of damaged skin.
 It may offer limited protection from burning, but offers no protection against the effects of radiation that can lead to skin cancer.
 The best course of action is to use sun protection.
 By doing this you’ll get a gradual tan that will last longer, as your skin will have more time to acclimatise to the sun.
 Calypso Carrot Oil accelerates tanning while keeping you protected.

 Do high factor sun creams give you less of a tan?

 No, you will still tan with a high factor but it will take a little longer.
 However, your tan will last longer as your skin will have more time to acclimatise to the sun.

 Do children need to have sun cream applied more frequently than adults?

 Children are more susceptible to UV related skin damage than adults.
-We obtain most of our lifetime’s sun exposure as children and teenagers, and sunburn during childhood may lead to severe skin damage in later years.
-You should use a specially formulated high factor product for children, such as Calypso Kids Sun Lotion SPF50, Once a Day SPF40 for Kids or our Sensitive Sun Lotion Spray SPF50+ for Kids, and ensure it is re-applied, especially after swimming and towelling.
-Ideally, children should be covered up with loose clothes and wide brimmed hats, and babies under 6 months should be kept out of direct sunlight.
+We obtain most of our lifetime’s sun exposure as children and teenagers.
+It is known that sunburn during childhood can lead to severe skin damage in later years.
+You should use a specially formulated high factor product for children, such as our Once a Day SPF40 or our Sensitive Sun Lotion Spray SPF50+ and ensure it is re-applied, especially after swimming and towelling.
+Ideally, children should be covered up with loose clothes and wide brimmed hats.
+Most importantly, children under 6 months should be kept out of direct sunlight.